BrendahKiragu/Moringa-School-Phase-1-Project/README.md

 # Project Name: Free Read Hub
-Free Read Hub is a Single Page Application (SPA) that allows users to access a wide range of books, leave ratings, and add books to their reading list.
-This project aims to provide a user-friendly interface for book enthusiasts to explore and manage their reading preferences.
+Free Read Hub is a Single Page Application (SPA) that allows users to access a wide range of books from open library search API.
+This project aims to provide a user-friendly interface for book enthusiasts to explore authors and their works.

 # Table of Contents
 Overview